-Kent Dorsey returns to Opera San José as the lighting designer for Puccini’s Madama Butterfly in the 2013-14 season.
+Kent Dorsey returns to Opera San José as the set designer for Puccini’s Madama Butterfly in the 2013-14 season.
 Most recently, Mr. Dorsey’s work was featured in last season’s double-bill, Suor Angelica and Gianni Schicchi, and all four productions of the company’s 2010-11 season: Anna Karenina, Tosca, The Barber of Seville and La bohéme.
-Other OSJ productions in which his lighting designs have been featured include La Cenerentola, La rondine, Carmen, Werther, Madama Butterfly, The Crucible and Die Lustige Witwe.
+Other OSJ productions in which his designs have been featured include La Cenerentola, La rondine, Carmen, Werther, Madama Butterfly, The Crucible and Die Lustige Witwe.

 His opera work includes Scenery, Projection and Lighting Design for the World Premier of The Conquistador (San Diego Opera).
 Sir Peter Maxwell Davies’ The Lighthouse directed by Jack O’Brien (San Diego Opera & Chicago Opera Theatre).
 La Boheme and Samson et Dalila (Palm Beach Opera) The Flying Dutchman directed by Lillian Garret-Groag (Virginia Opera).
 Lucia di Lammermoor directed by Colin Graham (Greensboro Opera).`